reach-sh/reach-lang/docs/dev/src/en/essentials/backend-programming/reach-basics/index.md

 menuItem: mi-docs
 ---

-# Reach Syntax
+# Reach Basics

-This page demonstrates Reach syntax.
+This page decribes statements, types, and expressions valid in all Reach modes.

 # Reach and JavaScript